Caitlin1306/nch-final-project/README.md

 ![Screenshot from Deepnote](Negative_Values_Table.png)

-The below code searches the dataset for missing values and shows what columns are missing information and informs me, how much is missing from each.
+The below code searches the dataset for missing values and shows which columns have missing values and how many.

 ![Screenshot from Deepnote](missing_values.png)